2012–13 Bavarian Cup: Overview

-The final of the competition, in front of 1,800 spectators, saw a Regionalliga Bayern sides playing a 3.
+The final of the competition, in front of 1,800 spectators, saw a Regionalliga Bayern side playing a 3.
 Liga club with eventual winners TSV 1860 Rosenheim hosting SV Wacker Burghausen.
 The game ended 2–2 after regular time, with Rosenheim twice coming from behind.
 In the following penalty shoot out Rosenheim defeated Burghausen 4–3.
-It was the second cup win for Rosenheim who had previously won the 1999 edition, while, for SV Wacker Burghausen it was the fourth lost final in five season.
+It was the second cup win for Rosenheim who had previously won the 1999 edition, while, for SV Wacker Burghausen it was the fourth lost final in five seasons.

 Prize money

 The BFV awarded prize money to all clubs participating in the 2012–13 edition with the winners Rosenheim receiving €5,000.
 The winner of the Bavarian Cup also received another €100,000 from the DFB for participating in the first round of the DFB-Pokal.
 Apart from this the club also received the gate receipts as all amateur clubs are guaranteed a home game for the first round.